udacity/fluent-react-utils/README.md

 Running the localization script on this file would result in the `data.ftl` below:
 ```
+# here is a comment for the localizer
 NotAuthorized_oopsMessage = Oops! looks like you're not authorized to use this app.
 NotAuthorized_warningImg =
   .alt = warning sign
 NotAuthorized_possibleActions = <link>Try again</link>, go <a>Home</a> or <button>Logout</button>
 ```

+*NOTE*: adding comments along with the children of a component will extract this out as a comment to the localizer.
+This can be helpful for leaving tips about context of the message to make translation easier.

 ### .l10nrc File
 In order to run the extraction based on your project's custom needs, a .l10nrc